 - Students will be charged if any items or trash are left in the apartment.
 Do not assume your housemates will want your unwanted items or that they will throw out trash left behind.
 Housing and Residence Life will not be able to determine whose trash or belongings are left in the apartment and all apartment residents may be charged.

 - Change Your Mailing Address with Housing and Residence Life and on GET.

 - Complete the online Mail Forwarding Request Form now.
-First-class mail will be forwarded for four weeks only to provide you with time to change your address directly with companies and institutions.
+First-class mail will be forwarded for 4 weeks only to provide you with time to change your address directly with companies/institutions.
 Packages cannot be forwarded; they will be returned to sender.